ianhyzy/blog.ian.gay/_posts/2019-06-05-Using Tiller on mobile.md

 |------------|--------|---------|
 | 🍞Groceries | Living | Expense |

+Category descibes what the transaction is - in this case I bought groceries, so it's easy.
+Groceries are part of my `living` group.
+I also have a `discretionary` group and a `bills` group that make up higher-level groups to track related categories.

-Here's what that transaction looks like in the list in my Tiller Glide app:
+Here's what the Transactions sheet from Tiller looks like in the list in my Tiller Glide app:

 ![screenshot of Glide app showing some transactions](/assets/images/tiller-tx-blue.png)